What Is Search Intent?

-- To know something.
+Informational.
 The user wants to answer a specific question.
-These queries will include “how to”, “what is”, “where is”, “why do” and other interrogatives.
+These queries will include “how to,” “what is,” “where is,” “why do,” and other interrogatives.

-- To do something.
+Transactional.
 The user wants to complete an action (conversion).
 This isn’t restricted just to purchases.
-It could be an email signup, lead generation form submission, store visit or a phone call.
+It could be an email signup, lead generation form submission, store visit, or a phone call.
 Of course, some of those “somethings” might be hard to measure in analytics, but that doesn’t mean they don’t matter!

-A user searching for each of those queries is going to have very different expectations for their landing page.
+A user searching for each of those queries will have very different expectations for their landing page.

 How to Optimize for Search Intent

-So, obviously, intent optimization can be boiled down to “create pages that answer the user’s questions or allow the intended transaction.”
-It is not really a complicated idea.
+Intent optimization can be boiled down to “create pages that answer the user’s questions or allow the intended transaction.”
+It’s not really a complicated idea.
 But there are some good guidelines when it comes to optimizing for different intents.

 Informational Intent Optimization